mburley127/TradingIndicators/README.md

 MACD (Moving Average Convergence Divergence) calculates the difference between a short-term and a long-term exponential moving average (EMA) of an asset's price.
 The notebook first analyzes 50 stock tickers and then computes MACD values using the `calculate_macd` function.
 A filtering method is applied to generate buying or selling trends based on the MACD values.
 Finally, the `plot_function()` is used to display selected tickers after applying the filter.

 #### ADX.ipynb
 ADX (Average Directional Index) quantifies the strength of a trend without indicating its direction.
 The notebook analyzes 50 stock tickers and computes ADX values using the `adx_mult_tickers()` function.
 A filtering method is applied to generate buying or selling trends based on the ADX values.
+Then filtering is applied using the following logic:
+  - Buy Signal Conditions:
+    - ADX is rising (indicating increasing trend strength) and crosses above a threshold (30).
+    - (DI+) crosses above (DI-), indicating a potential uptrend.
+  - Sell Signal Conditions:
+    - ADX is falling (indicating weakening trend strength) and crosses below a threshold (20).
+    - (DI-) crosses above (DI+), indicating a potential downtrend.

 Finally, the `plot_function()` is used to display selected tickers after applying the filter.

 #### CCI.ipynb
 CCI (Commodity Channel Index) identifies overbought or oversold conditions in an asset.
 The notebook analyzes 50 stock tickers and computes CCI values using the `calculate_cci` function.
 A filtering method is applied to generate buying or selling trends based on the CCI values.
 The logic for filtering includes the following: